icipe-official/vectoratlas-software-code/docs/SMG/11-tileserver-scripts.md

 ## Before running scripts

 Ensure that you have updated permissions so you can run the scripts.
-In the TileServer directory:
+In the bash terminal, within the TileServer directory:

 ```
 chmod +x ./installTools.sh